An international outlook steers this ship, with stellar trade and finance work as well as “quirky" practices par for the course.

 The firm’s culture filters through to the social life.
 “Each team has its own thing, but the firm holds drinks after work whenever business is hot,” explained one trainee.
 To get everyone together post-COVID, the firm has put together clubs for things like football, netball and a choir.
 The main source of socialising identified to us by newbies was through networking events: “There is a young professionals networking event where you can invite two friends outside the legal world to the firm for food, drink and conversation.”
 On the diversity front, SH has held LGBTQ+, solicitor apprentice, women in work and Black History Month events.

 “The qualification process isn’t a mystery,” one trainee was pleased to report.
 The future talent team meets with trainees before releasing the list of available seats.
 “The list can be released late so reach out to teams you want to join,” warned one insider.
 Trainees then put forward as many departments as they’d like to express an interest in qualifying in (interviewees suggested a couple was the norm), and take part in interviews for each: “The interviews were very transparent, and every question was fair.”
 In 2023, Stephenson Harwood retained eight of its ten qualifiers.

 Choppy Waters: The firm provides therapy sessions for all employees, “which is great.
 Your friend or partner can use the service if they want too!"

 How to get a Stephenson Harwood training contract

-Stephenson Harwood receives around 900 applications for its vacation scheme and another 600 direct training contract applications.
+Stephenson Harwood receives around 1,250 applications for its placement scheme and another 500 direct training contract applications.